thelucid/tache/README.md

 # Tache
-## Just enough Mustache for end users
+## Full Mustache implementation with a safe mode for end users

 Tache is a **full [Mustache](http://mustache.github.com/) implementation** with the *addition* of 'safe views'.